MAdamUmar/fake-news-detection-streamlit-app/README.md

 - `tfidf_vectorizer.pkl` – The TF-IDF vectorizer fitted on the training data
 - `requirements.txt` – List of Python dependencies
 - `Fake News Prediction Work Notebook.ipynb` – Jupyter notebook used for data cleaning, EDA, model training and evaluation
-- `Dataset.csv` – The dataset used to train the model (optional, for reproducibility)

 ---

 ## Dataset

+This project uses this [Kaggle Dataset](https://www.kaggle.com/datasets/saratchendra/fake-news).
 The dataset contains thousands of news articles labeled as either **real** or **fake**.
 It includes fields like title, author, and content.
 The focus was on the `content` column, which underwent preprocessing before feature extraction.

 ---